asen/smg/docs/admin/index.md

 One should not set both gv and cdef_vars on the same View object.
 If one does that the gv values will be ignored.
-Note that technically it is possible to do what gv does using just cdef_vars except that gv provides a simpler way to just select/reorder graph lines.
+Note that technically it is possible to do what gv does using just cdef_vars except that gv provides a simpler way to just select a subset or reorder graph lines.

 View objects support the following properties: